hohsieh/hec-ras-docker/README.md

 ```

-If you want to mount s3 buckets for your data, add the relevant lines to your projects `run.sh` script.
-You can see an example of the configuration you will need in the included `example.project.run.sh` file.
+If you want to mount s3 buckets for your data, add the relevant lines to the container `run.sh` script.
 Note that if you decide to mount an s3 bucket, you do not need to mount the local directories as well.

-example.project.run.sh:
+run.sh:

 ```
 ...